ahmadbenos/store-locator/README.md

 **First Method**: A user inputs the store name and store address.
 The address is then geocoded using mapquest.

-**Second Method:** A user inputs the store name and presses a button that gets his *current location* without tying store address.
+**Second Method:** A user inputs the store name and presses a button that gets his *current location* without typing store address.

 #### Features:
 - geocoding addresses